 |Family Travel Files Ezine Family Vacations Resource

-This season marks the 16th annual “Nights of Lights” celebration with millions of white lights adorning buildings and draping from trees creating a magical holiday atmosphere.
+The annual “Nights of Lights” celebration includes millions of white lights adorning buildings and draping from trees creating a magical holiday atmosphere.
 From carriage rides and caroling to ice skating, trolley rides, fireworks, and a chili cook off celebrating is the whole idea.

 Any time of year St. Augustine has plenty to offer families but during the annual Nights of Lights (end of November until the last day of January) each year the city provides extra ways to have fun with an array of special events and activities.
 Storytellers in period clothing lead nighttime tours, festive trolley tours weave along narrow streets, kids can go sledding or ice skating, and there are plenty of holiday concerts, theatre performances plus an authentic Christmas parade.
 We have assembled the highlights for your review.